-One good-quality study compared visual and automated readings of protein dipsticks and albumin:creatinine urine tests in 171 pregnant women.
-94 Two trained observers, who were blinded to each other's readings, visually read the results of the tests and the same samples were then re-tested using the automated analyzers.
-For both types of tests, the visual reading performed lower than the automated reading (Appendix F Table 4).
+One good-quality study compared visual and automated readings of protein dipsticks and albumin:creatinine urine tests in 171 pregnant women.94 Two trained observers, who were blinded to each other's readings, visually read the results of the tests and the same samples were then retested using the automated analyzers.
+For both types of tests, the visual reading had lower performance than the automated reading (Appendix F Table 4).